-Antoine Jomini was in the forefront of contemporary writers and thinkers about the strategies of Napoleon and the conduct of war in Europe during the Napoleonic Wars.
-Generals of the American Civil War consumed the writings and teaching of Jomini as the Napoleonic Wars provided some of the best most recent examples of the type of warfare they perhaps aspired to: the maneuvering of great armies which would engage in set piece battles.
-Set piece battles certainly occurred during the American Civil War, but the characteristics of the war were not constrained by set piece battles alone but by other strategies and innovations in the operational and strategic levels of war.
+Antoine Jomini was at the forefront of contemporary writers and thinkers about the strategies of Napoleon and the conduct of war in Europe during the Napoleonic Wars.
+Generals of the American Civil War consumed the writings and teaching of Jomini as the Napoleonic Wars provided some of the best and most recent examples of the type of warfare they perhaps aspired to: the maneuvering of great armies which would engage in set-piece battles.
+Set-piece battles certainly occurred during the American Civil War, but the characteristics of the war were not constrained by set-piece battles alone but by other strategies and innovations in the operational and strategic levels of war.

 Jomini was not without his critics, however, as Christopher Bassford cited that Jomini was decried as a "charlatan" by contemporaries, who constantly sought to adapt his writings to his reading audience, implying he was more concerned with good publicity than the content of his ideas.
 Additionally, Bassford contends in his main argument that much of what Jomini had to contribute to the study and discussion of war had already been absorbed into contemporary doctrine by the principal belligerents; his value was therefore as an observer "in a purely historical sense."
 (See Bassford, "Jomini and Clausewitz: Their Interaction")

 Jomini cited the value of the "decisive point".
-This has been absorbed into US Marine Corps doctrine in , Warfighting, and remains a key point of analysis and critical thinking for commanders and staffs to ponder.
+This has been absorbed into US Marine Corps doctrine in MCDP-1, Warfighting, and remains a key point of analysis and critical thinking for commanders and staff to ponder.
 Lines of operation, also cited by Jomini, are terms we are also familiar with today.
-Increasingly in modern conflicts, these terms has been applied by military planners as a tool to measure effectiveness, and most recently in US counter-insurgency operations where governance, rule of law, and security are broken down into lines of operation from higher campaign level objectives down to lower echelon subordinates.
-MCDP-1
+Increasingly in modern conflicts, these terms have been applied by military planners as a tool to measure effectiveness, and most recently in US counter-insurgency operations where governance, rule of law, and security are broken down into lines of operation from higher campaign level objectives down to lower echelon subordinates.

 For Jomini, according to Strachan, a political aim might be limited to the acquisition of a province and the means to accomplish this might be maneuver rather than battle.
-(Strachan, , 61) Again, this seems apt in our recent operations in counter-insurgency where combat may not have always resulted in a decisive outcome, even when the enemy was defeated on the battlefield.
+(Strachan, European Armies and the Conduct of War, 61) Again, this seems apt in our recent operations in counter-insurgency where combat may not have always resulted in a decisive outcome, even when the enemy was defeated on the battlefield.
 But Jomini and his contemporaries were focused on lines of operation to the extent of focusing on the decisive point on the battlefield, and not in the bigger strategic picture.
-The winning of set piece battles and the occupation or acquisition of territory has not survived today as the guarantors of victory.
-European Armies and the Conduct of War
+The winning of set-piece battles and the occupation or acquisition of territory have not survived today as the guarantors of victory.

-Conclusion: the Limitations of Jominian doctrine in the modern era
+The Limitations of Jominian Doctrine in the Modern Era

-The limitation of Jomini was not in his ability to make astute observations about war and its conduct in his own time, but in particular to the European way of war in context to the political situation of the time.
+The limitation of Jomini was not in his ability to make astute observations about war and its conduct in his own time but, in particular, the European way of war in context to the political situation of the time.
 The application of Jomini’s thinking about the Napoleonic Wars may have found its limits in the contemporary wars of his era.
-Jomini’s inability to see beyond the wars of his contemporaries and his own flawed belief that what he was observing in the Napoleonic were immutable laws of war, have made his ideas unable to transcend both time and the modern realities of warfare.
+Jomini’s inability to see beyond the wars of his contemporaries and his own flawed belief that what he was observing in the Napoleonic were immutable laws of war have made his ideas unable to transcend both time and the modern realities of warfare.

 1) MCDP-1 Warfighting, United States Marine Corps, 1991